V3lectronics/SPIRIT/TASKS.md

 - Do not make changes to areas of the project that aren't related to your task.

-- Starts represent estimated difficulty/complexity.
+- Stars represent estimated difficulty/complexity.

 - Tasks are divided into categories: Schematic, Parts, Layout.